ICSatKCC/assignment-1b-array-of-pokemon-kenkawano/README.md

     Pokemon <array index>:
     ```
   *  And call that Pokemon's toString() method
-* **Input must be validated.** If an invalid entry is given, **the program should not crash!** A suitable error message should be displayed followed by the menu again.
+* **Menu input must be validated.** If an invalid entry is given, **the program should not crash!** A suitable error message should be displayed followed by the menu again.
+Assume the input entered for the Pokemon constructor (after menu choice 1) will be correct for now.
+We're going to work on PokemonExceptions in a later assignment.

 ### Array Management ###

-The array of Pokemon will be of size 5.
-Please declare this size as a constant at the top of the code.
-This array of Pokemon will only keep the last 5 Pokemon entered.
-What this means is that if the user enters 6 Pokemon then the first one that was stored should be deleted to give way to Pokemon 6.
-When Pokemon 7 is added then the second one that was entered should be deleted to give way to Pokemon 7 and so on.
+ * The array of Pokemon will be of size 5.
+   * Declare this size as a constant at the top of the code.
+ * This array will only keep the last 5 Pokemon entered.
+   * If the user enters a 6th Pokemon, the first Pokemon that was stored (array[0]) should be deleted to give way to the new one.
+   * If a 7th Pokemon is added, the second one that was entered (array[1]) should be deleted to give way to the new Pokemon, and so on.
-The PokeArrat.java class should allow users to print all the Pokemon stored at any given time.
+ * The user should be able to keep entering new Pokemon forever, but the array should only store the 5 newest.